Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Under the shared responsibility model which of the following areas are the customer’s responsibility?
+### Under the shared responsibility model which of the following areas are the customer's responsibility?
 (Select TWO)

 - [ ] Firmware upgrades of network infrastructure.
 - [x] Patching of operating systems.